allenai/tango/docs/source/overview.md

 The {class}`~tango.common.registrable.Registrable` class is special kind of {class}`~tango.common.from_params.FromParams` class that allows you to deserialize any subclass of the expected class from JSON.

-We've already come across this, actually, because {class}`~tango.step.Step` inherits from `Registrable`, why is why Tango is able to instantiate arbitrary `Step` subclasses from a config.
+We've already come across this, actually, because {class}`~tango.step.Step` inherits from `Registrable`, which is why Tango is able to instantiate arbitrary `Step` subclasses from a config.

 This is very useful when you're writing a step that requires a certain type as input, but you want to be able to change the exact subclass of the type from your configuration file.
 For example, the {class}`~tango.integrations.torch.TorchTrainStep` step takes several `Registrable` base classes as input, including {class}`~tango.integrations.torch.Model` and